Skip to main content

 Introduction

-- Issues impacting local communities
+• Issues impacting local communities;

-- Organizations that are addressing pressing social issues
+• Organizations addressing pressing social issues;

-- Ways to engage in hands-on work in civic engagement
+• Ways to engage in hands-on work in civic engagement;

-- Methods to leverage their strengths to make sustainable change
+• Methods to leverage their academic and career interests to make sustainable change.

-Through their shared passion for social good and engagement in co-curricular activities, CESG students form a close cohort who develop strong friendships and support each other throughout their time at UMD.
+Through their shared passion for creating social good and engagement in co-curricular activities, CESG students form a close cohort who develop strong friendships and support each other throughout their time at UMD.

 Colloquium and Lecture Topics

-- The complexities and the structures that cause social issues
+• The complexities and structures that cause social issues

-- Concepts related to the theories and practices of civic engagement
+• Theories and practices of civic engagement

-- Models for working towards positive social change
+• Models for working toward positive social change

-- Ways to engage in difficult conversations with empathy around differences of perspective, beliefs, and identities
+• Ways to engage in difficult conversations with empathy

 [This program] has made me a kinder, more compassionate, more informed person.
 [It] gave me the opportunity to get my hands dirty, to engage in the community in ways I never thought I could.
 [It] has taught me that it takes a village but also that I can make tremendous change myself..providing me with more opportunities for learning and character-building than I would've gotten in any other program or club.